TYPO3-Documentation/sphinx_typo3_theme_rendering_test/Documentation/AddObjectType/Index.rst

 See: https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx.application.Sphinx.add_object_type

-Authors can use that function with appropriate lines in :file:`Settings.cfg`.
+Authors can use that functionionality with appropriate lines in :file:`Settings.cfg`.
+Each line adds define a triple ⓐ directive plus ⓑ textrole ⓒ plus index entry that work together.
+They form a namespace to describe properties (alias attributes) of an object.

+The ⓐ directive is used to describe the property.
+In general that description is typeset as a "definition", but may have a special styling if the theme accounts for it.

+The ⓑ textrole allows easy linking to the definition.

+All definitions are ⓒ appear as grouped index entries in the main index.

 Define and use object types